 Related: The Truth About Fat

 Going Gluten-Free for Weight Loss

-Rejoice coffee lovers!
-The new 2015 Dietary Guidelines have given the green light to enjoy more than one cup a day!
+The 2015 Dietary Guidelines have officially given the green light to enjoy more than one cup a day!
 As stated in the report:

 “Currently, strong evidence shows that consumption of coffee within the moderate range (3 to 5 cups per day or up to 400 mg/d caffeine) is not associated with increased long-term health risks among healthy individuals.
 In fact, consistent evidence indicates that coffee consumption is associated with reduced risk of type 2 diabetes and cardiovascular disease in adults.
 Moreover, moderate evidence shows a protective association between caffeine intake and risk of Parkinson’s disease.
 Therefore, moderate coffee consumption can be incorporated into a healthy dietary pattern, along with other healthful behaviors”.